-Ketamine has emerged in the last decade as a highly efficacious treatment for depression and mood disorders.
-This training is designed for therapists, psychologists, physicians, and other mental health professionals who want to better understand how ketamine works and the role they can play as practitioners to ensure the best clinical outcomes for patients seeking relief.
+Ketamine is a dissociative anesthetic also classified as a psychedelic.
+In the last decade it has become frequently sought as a treatment for depression and mood disorders.
+This training is designed for therapists, psychologists, physicians, and other healthcare professionals who want to better understand the basics of ketamine and how they can ensure the best clinical outcomes for patients.

-The presenters of this course are pioneers of a patient-centric approach to intravenous ketamine administration for depression and of clinical research in psychedelic-assisted therapy.
-They will present data-backed models and case examples, and simulate real-world dynamics they’ve seen through role-play exercises.
+The presenters of this course will present case examples and opportunities to practice real-world discussions role-play exercises.
 While an overview of infusion session procedures and ketamine effects is provided, complete ketamine administration instructions for medical professionals is beyond the scope of this course.

 In support of improving patient care, this activity has been planned and implemented by Cine-Med and Medical Resource Association.
 Cine-Med is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.